Leon Henry: Professional career

-Henry returned to the Sharks in 2014, but only appeared in 10 games after he was suspended by the Sharks on 30 May after he and two other teammates were charged with "assault with intent to injure" following a fight outside a bar in New Plymouth the previous Sunday.
+Henry returned to the Sharks in 2014 but played in only 10 games before being suspended by the team on 30 May.
+The suspension came after he and two teammates were charged with "assault with intent to injure" in connection with a fight outside a bar in New Plymouth the previous Sunday.

 Henry returned to the Australian NBL for the 2014–15 season after he joined the Townsville Crocodiles.
 He appeared in all 28 games for the Crocodiles, averaging 5.1 points and 3.2 rebounds per game.
 After returning to the Wellington Saints for the 2015 New Zealand NBL season, Henry re-joined the Crocodiles for the 2015–16 season.
 He once again appeared in all 28 games, and in what was his final season in the Australian NBL, he averaged 4.2 points and 3.4 rebounds per game.

 With the Saints in 2016, Henry won his fourth New Zealand NBL championship.
 With the Saints in 2017, he set an NBL record on 17 April against the Canterbury Rams with 10 3-pointers and set a Saints team record with 21 rebounds on 26 May against the Nelson Giants.
 He went on to help guide the Saints to an unbeaten season in 2017, as well as winning his fifth NBL championship.

-Following the 2017 New Zealand NBL season, Henry returned to Australia to play out the SEABL season with the Ballarat Miners.
-On 31 July 2017, he was named SEABL Player of the Week for Round 17.
+Following the 2017 New Zealand NBL season, Henry returned to Australia and played for the Ballarat Miners throughout the rest of the South East Australian Basketball League (SEABL) season.
+On 31 July 2017, he was named SEABL Player of the Week for round 17.

 After another grand final appearance in 2018 that resulted in a loss for Henry and the Saints against the Sharks, Henry returned to Wellington in 2019 for a ninth season.
 He played his 200th NBL game during the 2019 season and won his sixth NBL championship.

 On 13 December 2019, Henry signed with the Franklin Bulls for the 2020 New Zealand NBL season, becoming the franchise's first ever signing.
 However, following a revised competition format due to the COVID-19 pandemic and a subsequent player draft, Henry was acquired by the Auckland Huskies in June 2020.

-Henry announced his retirement from basketball in January 2021.
-He came out of retirement in June 2021 to re-join the Wellington Saints for the rest of the 2021 New Zealand NBL season.
+In June 2021, Henry came out of retirement to re-join the Wellington Saints for the rest of the 2021 New Zealand NBL season.

 On 4 April 2022, Henry signed with the Franklin Bulls for the 2022 New Zealand NBL season, returning to the franchise he was originally set to play for in 2020.

+On 8 April 2023, Henry joined the Manawatu Jets of the New Zealand NBL on a short-term contract.
+He played his only game for the team on 9 April.
+He later joined the Knox Raiders of the NBL1 South, where he played seven games during the 2023 NBL1 season.

+In January 2024, Henry announced his retirement from basketball.